Moving answers faster from lab to life

 There is no question that health care in the 21st century will move from a population-based approach to highly personalized medicine.
 Your DNA, your microbiome, your brain functioning is unlike any other.
 Treating disease with the methods that work for the masses is no longer our only option.
 With recent giant leaps in understanding how proteins work, mapping the human genome and plotting the gut microbiome, new information is now at our fingertips; new information that will lead to earlier detection of disease, precision treatments and even cures.
 It will also lead to custom-fitted solutions.
 That’s where the Biodesign approach takes hold – and fast.

 In a move that will change the face of medicine as we know it, Biodesign scientists are miniaturizing a potent technology designed to reveal the inner mechanisms of proteins.
 Once understood, we will have the key to all and every disease.
-Unfortunately, there’s an incorrigible traffic jam: with only three X-ray electron lasers in the world, scientists must compete for limited time to conduct their experiments.
-In the basement of the new Biodesign Institute C building (slated to open in spring 2018), chemists, engineers and physicists are working together to build a miniature version of what is currently an instrument the size of a football field.
+Unfortunately, there’s an incorrigible traffic jam: with only a few X-ray electron lasers in the world, scientists must compete for limited time to conduct their experiments.
+In the basement of the new Biodesign Institute C building, chemists, engineers and physicists are working together to build a miniature version of what is currently an instrument the size of a football field.
 With success, researchers all over the world will have access to this affordable option, and together can pursue cures for disease and new forms of energy.

 In an effort to become a global hub for research and discovery and advance medical research that promises to save lives and vastly improve the quality of life for people who struggle with debilitating diseases like high blood pressure, stroke or cystic fibrosis, Biodesign researchers are seeking $20 million to build the world’s first compact X-ray free electron laser, which will further enhance ASU’s reputation as the nation’s most innovative research university.